Director: Don Richardson

 Production #: 1521

-After traveling to an alien planet in order to gather flowers for the Robot on his birthday, Dr. Smith commits the “crime” of killing a self-aware plant.
+After traveling to an alien planet to gather flowers for the Robot on his birthday, Dr. Smith commits the “crime” of killing a self-aware plant.
 Enraged, Tybo (Stanley Adams)—a talking carrot man—transforms Dr. Smith into a stalk of celery and confines the Robinson family to a hot house maintained by Willoughby (James Millhollin), a lettuce-human hybrid.

 Overall Quality: 3/10